swissbib/metadataNationalLicencesDocumentation/pages/output/03cauthentication-requirements-registration-service.md

 ---

 ### 1.2.
-Swiss Edu Id Registration step 1
+Swiss edu-ID Registration step 1

-The user creates a Swiss Edu Id account.
+The user creates a Swiss edu-ID account.

 ![eduid step 1]({{ site.github.url }}/public/images/edu-id-step1.png)

 ---

 ### 1.3.
-Swiss Edu Id Registration step 2
+Swiss edu-ID Registration step 2

 * Here any addresses (also foreign addresses) and phone numbers (also foreign numbers) can be registered.
 * The process of validating the phone number and the postal addresses can be triggered here